Ocean Ave.

-Ocean Ave. is a Swedish-American low budget daytime soap opera, produced by the Swedish production company, Kajak, and filmed at the Florida-based, Dolphin Entertainment.
-It was set and filmed in Miami, Florida between 2002 and 2003.
-The series was made for Swedish TV4 where it was moved from early prime time to middays due to bad ratings.
-No American or international network or channel picked up the series.
-The main cast included only five Swedish actors, four other Swedish actors were seen in minor roles.
-Dialogues were shot in both Swedish and English with hopes to sell the series internationally.
-One hundred and thirty episodes were filmed (60 minutes each, including commercials) but TV4 cut it into 260 episodes (30 minutes each, including commercials).
-Ocean Ave. received bad reviews from the start.
+Ocean Ave. is a Swedish-American low budget daytime soap opera, produced by the Swedish production company, Kajak, and filmed by the Florida-based production company Dolphin Entertainment.
+Set and filmed in Miami, Florida, the series premiered on TV4 in Sweden in 2002.

+The main cast included only five Swedish actors, four other Swedish actors were seen in minor roles in hopes the series would be distributed beyond Sweden.
+130 hour-long episodes were filmed, then ultimately split in half into 260 half-hours.

+The series shifted from the early prime time slot to middays after experiencing low ratings, and despite being an American co-production, never aired outside Sweden.